 Table of Contents

-Easyar plane detection automatically detects horizontal or vertical planes in the environment while running Easyar motion tracking, providing functions such as virtual object placement.
+EasyAR plane detection automatically detects horizontal or vertical planes in the environment while running EasyAR motion tracking, providing functionalities such as virtual object placement.

 EasyAR plane detection principle

-EasyAR plane detection is a simple environmental understanding capability that automatically operates synchronously during EasyAR motion tracker operation.
-By continuously modeling the real environment using spatiotemporal information from device cameras and inertial sensors, the system identifies and tracks horizontal and vertical planes, providing foundational support for virtual object placement, interactive alignment, and spatial understanding.
+EasyAR plane detection is a simple environmental understanding capability synchronously completed during the operation of EasyAR motion tracking.
+The system continuously models the real environment based on spatiotemporal information obtained from the device camera and inertial sensors, thereby identifying and tracking horizontal and vertical planes in the environment.
+This provides foundational support for virtual object placement, interactive alignment, and spatial understanding.

 planedetection